williamberman/vq-diffusion-notebook/README.md

 This repository and notebook is written with the intent to be ran on a google colab instance.
 To get started, create a new notebook from [main.ipynb](./main.ipynb) and run the notebook step by step.
+Take note of which cells are optional depending on if you want to download weights from the hub or use pre-downloaded weights mounted from google drive.

+The notebook runs on a colab instance with minimum high-RAM and a standard GPU.

 #### Weights